E-Commerce Website

 Low Scores

 After a thorough review of the legacy website, we found dozens of areas of opportunity.
-The checkout flow needed a lift, all screen needed optimizing for mobile usage, and there were dead-ends on dealer contact pages.
-These are just
+The checkout flow needed a lift, every page needed optimizing for mobile usage, and there were dead-ends on dealer contact pages.
+These are just a few of the focal points we built upon in our engagement.

 Connecting Paths